Consensys/doc.goquorum/docs/Concepts/Privacy/PrivacyMarkerTransactions.md

 !!! info "Precompile Address"
     A new API method [eth_getPrivacyPrecompileAddress] has been added for retrieving the address of the precompile.

+## Flows

+### Normal private transactions

-## Transaction submission when using standard private transactions
+#### Transaction submission

+!!! note
+    See [private transaction lifecycle] for a complete flow

 ![private txn current flow](../../images/PrivateTxn_CurrentFlow.png)

 1. Private transaction sent to GoQuorum, to be signed on the node.
-2. Transaction serialised to JSON and sent to Tessera with details of participants parties.
+2. Private transaction `data` value serialised to JSON and sent to Tessera with details of participant parties.
-3. Transaction data is distributed to participants.
+3. `data` encrypted and distributed to participants.
-4. 'Data' field in transaction is replaced with hash returned from tessera, and transaction is signed on the node.
-V value is changed to mark it as a private transaction.
+4. Hash of encrypted `data` returned to GoQuorum.
+Private transaction `data` value replaced with hash.
+Private transaction signed by GoQuorum. `v` value changed to `37`/`38` to mark it as private.
-5. Private transaction is distributed throughout the network.
+5. Private transaction distributed throughout the network.
-6. Only participants are able to obtain a decrypted payload from Tessera and execute the transaction.
+6. All nodes can see the transaction.
+Only participants are able to obtain the decrypted `data` from Tessera and execute the transaction.

+### Privacy marker transactions

-## Transaction submission when using privacy marker transaction
+#### Transaction submission

 ![private txn current flow](../../images/PrivateTxn_NewFlow.png)

-1. Private transaction sent to GoQuorum, to be signed on the node.
+1. Signed private transaction sent to GoQuorum, to be signed on the node.
-2. Transaction serialised to JSON and sent to Tessera with details of participants parties.
+2. Entire private transaction serialised to JSON and sent to Tessera with details of participant parties.
-3. Transaction data is distributed to participants.
+3. Private transaction encrypted and distributed to participants.
-4. Privacy marker transaction is created, with 'Data' field set to hash of private transaction returned from tessera.
-Transaction is signed on the node.
+4. Hash of encrypted private transaction returned to GoQuorum.
+Privacy marker transaction is created, with `data` field set to hash.
+Privacy marker transaction signed by GoQuorum.
 5. Privacy marker transaction is distributed throughout the network.
-6. Only participants are able to obtain the decrypted private transaction from Tessera and execute it.
+6. All nodes can see the privacy marker transaction.
+Only participants are able to obtain the decrypted private transaction from Tessera and execute it.

-## Transaction processing when using privacy marker transaction
+#### Transaction processing

 ![privacy marker txn processing flow](../../images/PrivacyMarkerTxn_ProcessingFlow.png)

 The privacy marker transaction is processed in the same way as a standard public transaction.
-Since the `To` value in the transaction is the address of the precompiled contract, that contract will be called.
+Since the `to` value in the privacy marker transaction is the address of the privacy precompile contract, that contract will be called.

-1. Public marker transaction is processed.
+1. Public privacy marker transaction is processed.
-2. Precompile is called with the transaction data, which is the hash of the private transaction.
+2. Precompile is called with the transaction data, which is the hash of the encrypted private transaction.
-3. The private transaction is retrieved from Tessera.
+3. The decrypted private transaction is retrieved from Tessera.
 4. Action depends on whether the node is a participant:
-    1. Participant node: recursive call to ApplyTransaction, this time using the private transaction.
+    1. Participant node: recursive call to `ApplyTransaction`, this time to process the private transaction.
+The decrypted `data` of the private transaction is retrieved from Tessera, and the private transaction executed.
     2. Non participant: no private transaction found, so return immediately.
-5. Write the private transaction receipt directly to the database.
+5. If the node is a participant, write the private transaction receipt directly to the database.

 ## Externally signed private transactions